rollingghost/cli-task-tracker/README.md

 technologies, rust and surrealDB.
 I have been learning Rust and SurrealDB recently and when I came across this project on [Roadmap Sh](https://roadmap.sh) it just rang back to my new knowledge.
-So lets pu it into test
+So lets put it into test.

 ## Requirements